 Bearing impedance measurement

-Both quantities can be determined by determining the complex impedance of the medium; this is composed of the real part on the one hand and the imaginary part on the other.
+Both quantities can be determined by determining the complex impedance of the substance; this is composed of the real part on the one hand and the imaginary part on the other.
 In the equivalent circuit, an ohmic resistance and a capacitance are obtained, which are connected in parallel.

 Independent of the bearing type (axial/radial), the following formula results for the capacitive behavior of the bearing: